The Forgotten Estate (2016)

 Flood Light is a poetic journey of discovery into the history of the Grand Union Canal and Westway (A40), inter-related transport and built environments in West London.
 A search through archives and the V&A Museum leads to personal reflections on childhood, identity and the legacy of my father; a Polish refugee who as a carpenter contributed to the rebuilding of post-war London.

 Flood Light was commissioned for RBKC's InTRANSIT festival and supported by the Victoria and Albert Museum.

-Portobello Film Festival, 2010: Nominated for Best London Film
+Nominated for Best London Film at Portobello Film Festival, 2010.

-Also screened at Whitechapel Gallery, London Short Film Festival, London Independent Film Festival, Folly For A Flyover Festival, Shoreditch Festival, Centre for Creative Collaboration, Louis Blouin Foundation.
+Also screened at Whitechapel Gallery, London Short Film Festival, London Independent Film Festival, Folly For A Flyover Festival, Shoreditch Festival, Centre for Creative Collaboration, Louise Blouin Foundation.

 Judy Greenway, participant in the Flood Light project:

 "Your film was very inspiring.
 I was impressed by how you produced multiple resonating narratives and images in such a short piece, and wove together the various themes in a very subtle way.
 And it has made me want to revisit an old idea I had about a photography project to do with my own father.
 So thank you for that."